laurivaltteri/laurivaltteri/README.md

   <summary>publications extracted from google scholar</summary>
 <br />

+- Death of backcountry winter-sports practitioners in avalanches–A systematic review and meta-analysis of proportion of causes of avalanche death, G Rong, L Ahonen, G Pfuhl, B Cowley; PLOS Global Public Health 5(5), e0004551; 2025
+- Searching for avalanche clues—An exploratory comparison of professional and recreational use of snow, terrain, and group factors; L Ahonen, M Landrø, G Rong, G Pfuhl, A Mannberg, A Hetland, B Cowley,; Journal of Outdoor Recreation and Tourism (49), 100841; 2025
 - Diminished brain responses to second-language words are linked with native-language literacy skills in dyslexia; S Ylinen, K Junttila, M Laasonen, P Iverson, L Ahonen, T Kujala; Neuropsychologia 122, 105-115; 2019
 - Biosignals reflect pair-dynamics in collaborative work: EDA and ECG study of pair-programming in a classroom environment; L Ahonen, BU Cowley, A Hellas, K Puolamäki; Scientific reports 8 (1), 3138; 2018
 - The psychophysiology primer: a guide to methods and a broad review with a focus on human–computer interaction; B Cowley, M Filetti, K Lukander, J Torniainen, A Henelius, L Ahonen, ...; Foundations and Trends® in Human–Computer Interaction 9 (3-4), 151-308; 2016